itsymbal/op-boilerplate/README.md

 # TODO
  in no particular order
+1. Convert to Kotlin
+1. Convert to MVVM
+1. Integrate View Binding with a View Model for setting data on View
+1. Add Composition pattern to Activity
 1. Add images and deploy project to Google Play
 1. Add auto-deployment configuration, possibly via Fastlane
 1. Set up project generation utility
 1. Add Checkstyle plugin
+1. Add SonarQube integration
 1. Add CI project configuration via TravisCI or CircleCI
 1. Retrieve and display a list, to figure out integration with lists/ adapters
 1. Enable caching in Repository.
 Retrieve from Network, populate memory cache